Aerial photo of a Dearborn neighborhood

 How many housing types will the plan include?

-The plan will include five different housing types including a single-family home, two types of two-family (duplex) home designs, a home with a carriage house (garage with living space above), and a home with a detached garage.
+The plan will include different housing types, such as a single-family home, two types of two-family (duplex) home designs, a home with a carriage house (garage with living space above), and a home with a detached garage.

 How much will the homes cost?